angular/preboot/README.md

 ```

 The key part here for preboot is to include `ServerPrebootModule.recordEvents({ appRoot: 'app-root' })` where the `appRoot`
 is the selector to find the root of your application.
-The options you can pass into `recordEvents()` are in the (PrebootRecordOptions)[#PrebootRecordOptions] section below.
+The options you can pass into `recordEvents()` are in the [PrebootRecordOptions](#PrebootRecordOptions) section below.
 In most cases, however, you will only need to specify the `appRoot`.

 #### Angular Browser Configuration